Broadcom

 Acquisition in 2019

-Symantec is a security software suite developed by Broadcom Inc., offering anti-malware, anti-intrusion, and firewall features for server and desktop computers.
-It serves as a website certification service provider, enabling organizations, governments, and individuals to safeguard sensitive data from advanced threats across endpoints, cloud, and infrastructure.
-The enterprise security business of Symantec was sold to Broadcom by NortonLifeLock in 2019.
-Additionally, Symantec Ventures partners with startups at various growth stages, focusing on innovative solutions to address future cybersecurity challenges.
+Symantec is a comprehensive security software suite developed by Broadcom Inc., offering anti-malware, anti-intrusion, and firewall features for both server and desktop computers.
+It functions as a website certification service provider, assisting organizations, governments, and individuals in safeguarding sensitive data from advanced threats across endpoints, cloud environments, and infrastructure.
+Symantec's solutions are designed to meet the evolving cybersecurity challenges of a complex digital landscape.
+Following the sale of its enterprise security business to Broadcom in 2019, NortonLifeLock, a global leader in consumer Cyber Safety, continues to play a vital role in enhancing online security for approximately 50 million consumers by securing devices, identities, and online privacy.

 Acquisition in 2019